Xiao-Lii/CSCI-3920-PA2-MessengerApp/README.md

-## CSCI 3920 - Advanced Programming w/ Python: PA2 Messenger App
+## Advanced Programming w/ Python: PA2 Messenger App

 ### Summary
 A Client — Server multithreading system for a messaging system like Slack, MS Teams, etc. The system will consist of two applications: the messenger system and a messaging client.
 The messenger system will run a server to maintain users and relay messages between the users.
 The messaging client connects to the messenger system, sign in the user and allow to send and receive messages.